-In fact, the resulting system will perform worse than a context independent system for moderate or even relatively large amount of training data.
-This problem has been tackled by tying models and states together so similar models share data that is a tradeoff between model accuracy and amount of data.
+In fact, the resulting system will perform worse than a context-independent system for moderate or even relatively large amount of training data.
+This problem has been addressed by tying models and states together so similar models share data.
+This is a tradeoff between model accuracy and the amount of available training data.
 The most successful approach to tie states is based on a phonetic decision tree that is a binary tree with phonetic questions attached to its nodes (Young et al., 2006).
 The tying is happening between corresponding states of all triphones with the same central phoneme.
 For each state of a phoneme a tree grown from a single node that contains all the corresponding states of all triphones for that phoneme.
 The tree is grown by asking phonetic questions and stopped when the number of data points in a node reaches to a minimum amount or dividing a node does not increase the likelihood significantly.
 After this step, we will have enough data for all states of all triphones.

 Therefore a general algorithm to train acoustic models in a contemporary ASR is as follow: